ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

 i370 loses A LOT.
 Testing a lower frequency threshold.
 Probably should raise it, but trying --noexclude.

+(There's a good chance that these are the same as the other software liftover output which removes a lot.)

 i370 still ends up failing ...

 ```